phaseLineStudios/Operational-Command/docs/game_design.md

 to units.
 Supporting documents like mission briefings, force compositions (ToE), and intel reports are available for strategic reference.

-A map editor is also available, allowing users to create and share custom scenarios.
+A scenario and terrain editor is also available, allowing users to create and share custom scenarios.

 #### Game progression
 - Missions award points for completed objectives